hikoworks/hikolang/README.md

 ## Elaboration Phase

 A program runs in three phases:
- * Elaboration:
- * Compilation:
- * Runtime:

-Elaboration is lazy, when compilation starts, functions that will need to be written into executable such as `main()` start the elaboration of types and values.
+ * Elaboration: Types need to be completed during compilation.
+Any expression that is required must be evaluated during this phase.
+Any I/O will be done in the compiler's environment.
+ * Compilation: Assembly code is being generated for code that needs to be emitted into executable.
+The generation of assembly code lazily triggers elaboration.
+Any optimization may trigger elaboration for constant values.
+ * Runtime: the code is run on the target machine.
+Any I/O will be done in the runtime's environment.

-Certain functions have the `@effect(phase_variant)` such as I/O which will act different during elaboration and runtime.
+Certain functions have the `@effect(phase_variant)` annotation, such functions act differently when running in the compiler's or runtime's environment.
- *

- Calls to these functions
-are delayed into runtime.
-While function calls that does not have this effect may be elaborated.
-Calls within `@effect(phase_variant)` function can still elaborate calls to functions that do not carry this effect.

-You can also force function call to be elaborated.
+Any call to a function that is NOT annotated with `@effect(phase_variant)` may be elaborated as a form of optimization.

+Any call to a function that is annotated with `@effect(phase_variant)` by default is delayed to runtime, unless:
+ - The call is part of the required elaboration of a type.
+ - The call itself is explicitly annotated with `@elaborate`.

 ```
 foo = @effect(phase_variant) fn(x) {
   ...